Linux-Error/Bayesian-ZNE-Phase1/README.md

 ##  Project Overview

-In this project, I developed and evaluated a hybrid quantum error mitigation technique combining **Bayesian inference** with **zero-noise extrapolation (ZNE)**.
+In this project, I developed and evaluated a hybrid quantum error mitigation technique combining Bayesian inference with zero-noise extrapolation (ZNE).
 The approach integrates classically simulated prior distributions with real IBM Quantum hardware measurements to improve the fidelity of extrapolated expectation values.

 The main goals were:
-- Improve the **accuracy and stability** of ZNE using Bayesian correction
+- Improve the accuracy and stability of ZNE using Bayesian correction
-- Simulate expectation distributions using **Aer + custom noise models**
+- Simulate expectation distributions using Aer + custom noise model to accurately simulate the ibm_kyiv backend
-- Run hardware trials on **ibm_kyiv** backend with gate folding
+- Run hardware trials on ibm_kyiv backend with local gate folding
-- Benchmark against noise-free simulations to compute MAE and R²
+- Benchmark against noise-free simulations to compute MAE and CI

 ##  Repository Contents